 We understand that as an Emergency Services worker your first response is to help.
 However, when electricity is involved, you must stand back and wait for the Electricity Network Provider to attend and make everything safe.

-Endeavour Energy has worked with Ausgrid, Essential Energy and Ergon Energy to develop an electrical safety video for Emergency Services workers: Watch electrical hazard awareness for the Emergency Services
+Endeavour Energy has worked with Ausgrid, Essential Energy and TransGrid to develop an electrical safety video for emergency services workers.
+View the video below.

 Find out more about powerlines down and storm situations in this safety leaflet: Alive and Dangerous